zwliew/notes/blog/2022-05-23-self-studying-nus-cs-year-one.md

 I recommend studying [Introduction to Algorithms (MIT 6.006)](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-fall-2011/).
 The resemblance between CS2040S and 6.006 is uncanny, from the types of topics covered to the order in which they are covered.

-As before, I strongly recommend reading the relevant chapters of the accompanying textbook [Introduction to Algorithms (CLRS, 3 ed)](https://mitpress.mit.edu/books/introduction-algorithms-third-edition), as well as attempt the textbook exercises and course problem sets.
+As before, I strongly recommend reading the relevant chapters of the accompanying textbook [Introduction to Algorithms (CLRS, 3 ed)](https://mitpress.mit.edu/books/introduction-algorithms-third-edition) and attempting the textbook exercises and course problem sets.
 The lectures are optional and serve to provide a slightly different persepective.

 ## CS2030S (Programming Methodology II)

 CS2030S covers a hodgepodge of topics including object-oriented programming, functional programming, concurrent and parallel programming, and simple type systems.

 At the moment, I am not sure of a good replacement for this course.
 That said, the well-written course notes are [online for self-study](https://nus-cs2030s.github.io/2122-s2/).
-Much of the course can be self-studied by reading the notes and doing some coding practice.
+Much of the course can be self-studied by reading the notes and doing coding practices.
+Unfortunately, I don't know of any available coding practices at the moment.

 ## CS2100 (Computer Organisation)